OpenFn/lwala/README.md

 # Lwala CommCare SIMBA Connection

-Lwala uses OpenFn to integrate its Salesforce patient database and CommCare CHW mobile application.
+Lwala uses OpenFn to integrate its Salesforce database and CommCare CHW mobile application.
 The OpenFn jobs in this repository automate a bi-directional dataflow between the CommCare and Salesforce systems, ensuring regular data syncs and feedback loops for CHWs.

 *N.B.
 Any commits to the `master` branch will be automatically deployed to Lwala's OpenFn project*